 You can ask the person and other recipients to remove the pictures.
 You can also ask the website administrator to remove the images.
 It may be appropriate to report the incident to your local police or Crime Stoppers WA on 1800 333 000 if you think a crime may have been committed.

-Use the esafety Commissioner's Website to report the sharing of intimate images without your consent.
+Use the Office of the esafety Commissioner's Website to report the sharing of intimate images without your consent.
 At the same website you can get information about supports and where to get legal advice.

 What if my image is used for advertising purposes?